ELITE FITNESS

 2. Long Lever Plank

-Besides bringing your legs out, you can also adjust your posture.
-With regular planks, usually your arms are directly underneath you.
+Besides adjusting your width, your can adjust your length as well.
+With regular planks, your elbows are directly underneath your shoulders.

 But what happens when you change this?

-In the long lever plank, you hold the plank with your arms out even further in front of you creating a “longer lever”.
-This one is much more difficult than the previous variation.
+In the long lever plank, you hold the plank with your arms out even further in front of you creating a “longer lever”, which is much more difficult than the previous variation.

 A 2014 study published in Sports Biomechanics found that compared to regular planks, the long lever plank had significantly higher activation of the upper abdominals and lower abdominals.